zacs/ha-nfl/README.md

 <b>Manually via an entry in your configuration.yaml file:</b>

-To create a sensor instance add the following configuration to your sensor definitions using the zone_id found above:
+To create a sensor instance add the following configuration to your sensor definitions using the team_id found above:

 ```
 - platform: nfl